-It is possible to identify potential reading problems in the young even before the issues turn into reading failure, though.
-Screening tests like the Predictive Assessment of Reading, Texas Primary Reading Inventory, and Dynamic Indicators of Basic Early Literacy Skills are some of the main assessments developed for these purposes that ought to be used with all children to locate the ones that are at risk when it comes to reading difficulty.
-Preventive intervention needs to start immediately, even before an official diagnosis is determined.
-The manner the child responds to the supplementary instruction is going to help to determine if special education services are required.
+It is possible to identify potential reading difficulties in the young even before the issues turn into reading failure, though.
+Screening tests like the Predictive Assessment of Reading, Texas Primary Reading Inventory, and Dynamic Indicators of Basic Early Literacy Skills are some of the main assessments developed for these purposes that should be used with all children to locate the ones at risk when it comes to reading difficulty.
+Preventive dyslexia intervention needs to start immediately, even before an official diagnosis is determined.
+The manner in which the child responds to the supplementary instruction helps determine if special education services are required.

-If the child has poor decoding abilities, as evidenced by the screening tools or the observations of the teacher, then it would be useful to assess for some of the following sub-processes;
+If the child has poor decoding abilities, as evidenced by the dyslexia screening tools or the observations of the teacher, then it would be useful to assess for some of the following sub-processes:

 - Sound symbol recognition